sriramrn/tailtracking/readme.md

 For the tail tracking, we used an Ximea MQ022RG-CM-S7 USB camera (NIR, 2.2 Mpix, 169FPS).
 [LINK](https://www.ximea.com/products/usb-vision-industrial/xiq-usb3-compact-cmos-cameras/cmosis-cmv2000-spartan-7-usb3-b-w-nir-compact-camera)
 and a Navitar zoom lens (MVL7000-18-108mm EFL) [LINK](https://www.thorlabs.com/item/MVL7000)
-Besides the Ximea camera, there is also
+Besides the Ximea camera, there is also an option provided to use an Alvium camera.
 For lightning, a Thorlabs IR 850nm 900mW LED and T-Cube LED driver were used.
 [LINK](https://www.thorlabs.com/item/m850l3?aID=5645d0fab002954043018c3840106dce&aC=1))(discontinued), [LINK](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616)
 A bandpass filter centered around 810nm was used to ensure that only the reflected tail-tracking illumination was captured by the tail tracking camera.
 [LINK](https://midopt.com/filters/bp810/).